*When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

 Before you start using your standing desk, set it correctly to give you a comfortable standing experience.

+But how high should your standing desk be?
 Set your desk surface at a comfortable working height.
 The monitor should also be at a comfortable height to ensure your back and neck stay in the correct posture while you work.

 Still, at it, we also encourage you to stand with your bodyweight equally distributed between the feet.